-2.1 Timing
+2.1.
+Timing

-The BGFA1 Pre-Qualification SmartME application intake system will open on 15 September 2020 and remain open until 30 October 2020.
+The BGFA3 Pre-Qualification SmartME application intake system will open on 29 April 2021 and remain open until 22 June 2021.

-Applicants/Lead Applicants that pass the Pre-Qualification stage will be notified by early December and asked to submit a full proposal tentatively by the end of January 2021.
-Guidelines for the Final Application stage are scheduled to be published during early December 2020.
+Applicants/Lead Applicants that pass the Pre-Qualification stage will be notified by August 2021 and asked to submit a full proposal tentatively by November 2021.
+Guidelines for the Final Application stage are scheduled to be published during early September 2021.

-Contracts between ESPs and NEFCO for BGFA1 financing are expected to be signed by the end of May 2021.
-Projects must be initiated at the latest by 1 August 2021.
+Contracts between ESPs and Nefco for BGFA3 financing are expected to be signed by the end of April 2022.
+Projects must be initiated at the latest by 1 September 2022.

-Applicants/Lead Applicants will be duly notified of their progress and final results of BGFA1 will be communicated.
+Applicants/Lead Applicants will be duly notified of their progress and the final results of BGFA3 will be communicated.

-FIGURE 2: PRE-QUALIFICATION STAGE TIMELINE
+FIGURE 1: PRE-QUALIFICATION STAGE TIMELINE

-For more information about the preliminary timeline and stages (Pre-Qualification and Final Application stages) for the entire BGFA1 funding round, please check the www.beyondthegrid.africa website.
+For more information about the preliminary timeline and stages (Pre-Qualification and Final Application stages) for the entire BGFA3 funding round, please check the www.beyondthegrid.africa website.